-This Report would not have come to be without a decade of advocacy on behalf of communitybased organizations who tirelessly advocated for their communities to draw attention to community needs at the Salton Sea, and for restoration of the Sea that centered community.
+This Report would not have come to be without a decade of advocacy on behalf of community-based organizations who tirelessly advocated for their communities to draw attention to community needs at the Salton Sea, and for restoration of the Sea that centered community.

-We would like to thank the more than 70 government officials, non-profit representatives, and others who shared their expertise during the development of this document (see full list in Appendix D), as well as members of the Salton Sea Regional Community Benefits Working Group, tribal members, and residents who participated in multiple engagement opportunities.
-Specifically, Kounkuey Design Initiative and the Imperial Valley Equity and Justice Coalition worked directly with community to generate powerful ideas.
+We would like to thank the more than 70 government officials, non-profit representatives, and others who shared their expertise during the development of this document (see full list in Appendix C), as well as members of the Salton Sea Regional Community Benefits Working Group, tribal members, and residents who participated in multiple engagement opportunities.
+Specifically, Kounkuey Design Initiative and the Imperial Valley Equity and Justice Coalition worked directly with community to generate powerful ideas, and the Salton Sea Authority helped facilitate the community input process.
 This invaluable community input included over 500 individual survey responses; community tabling events in Brawley, Calipatria, Westmorland, Salton City, El Centro, Calexico and Thermal that engaged 255 interested parties; and five virtual and in-person focus groups with 55 residents.